The home loan market is burgeoning with different products, interest rates, packages, features, add-ons, terms, and conditions.

 How to get a 95% mortgage

-95% mortgage is a home loan where you borrow 95% of the properties value – that means a deposit of just 5%.
-This type of loan makes it easier for people to save up for a home, as 5% is much less than the standard 20% required by lenders.
+A 95% mortgage is a home loan where you borrow 95% of the property's value - that means a deposit of just 5%.
+This type of loan makes it easier for people to save for a deposit, as 5% is significantly less than the standard 20% required by lenders.

-Not all lenders will allow 95% home loans.
-To get a 95% home loan, you need to be able to demonstrate a strong ability to meet repayments, since you’ll be paying a lot more in interest compared to a 20% mortgage.
-The house you’re buying might also need to be reasonable (not too expensive or fancy).
+However, not all lenders will allow 95% home loans.
+To get one, you'll need to demonstrate a strong ability to meet repayments since you'll be paying a lot more in interest compared to someone with a 20% deposit.
+The house you're buying might also need to be reasonably modest (nothing too expensive or fancy).

 1. Low doc (or self-employed) home loans

-Low doc home loans are low-documentation home loans: primarily used by people who have difficulty providing the wealth of documents usually needed to secure a home loan, such as payslips, tax returns, proof of employment etc. They are commonly used by self-employed people, freelancers or small business owners, who might not have these.
+Low doc home loans, or low-documentation loans, are primarily used by people who have difficulty providing the many documents generally needed to secure a home loan, such as payslips, tax returns, proof of employment, etc.

 Low-doc home loans can have higher fees and interest rates as well as more restrictive lending conditions, but not always.
 It will depend on the lender and the level of verification you provide.